toolisticon/aptk/docs/documentation/gettingStarted.md

 ## Declare which annotations are processed by the annotation processor

+There are two approaches to tell the compiler which annotations are supported by an annnotation processor.

+It can either be done by annotation or by overwriting the _getSupportedAnnotationTypes_ method declared by the _javax.annotation.processing.AbstractProcessor_ class.

 ### By annotation

 Supported annotations can be defined by adding the _SupportedAnnotationTypes_ annotation to your annotation processor class: